rubenoreamuno/sd-dbr-g6-ruben-oreamuno/databricks-final-project/docs/README.md

 ## Dataset

-The dataset used is the Iris dataset, which is a classic dataset in machine learning and statistics.
-It contains 150 instances of iris flowers, each with four features: sepal length, sepal width, petal length, and petal width.
-The dataset also includes the species of each flower.
+The dataset used is the "Adult" dataset from the UCI Machine Learning Repository.
+It contains information about individuals from a 1994 census database, including age, workclass, education, marital status, occupation, and more.
+The dataset is used to predict whether an individual's income exceeds $50K/yr.

 The dataset is downloaded from the internet and stored in the GCS bucket.